joyaljamez/GitLabMerge-/README.md

 ## Extension Settings

-+ `gitlabmrt.token`: Access token to use to connect to the Gitlab.com API.
++ `gitlabmergeplus.token`: Access token to use to connect to the Gitlab.com API.
 Create one by going to Profile Settings -> Access Tokens.

-+ `gitlabmrt.instanceUrl`: If you are using GitLab on a custom domain, you must add this to your user settings file.
++ `gitlabmergeplus.instanceUrl`: If you are using GitLab on a custom domain, you must add this to your user settings file.

 VS Code settings: